utikeev/monaco-editor/website/playground/monaco.d.ts.txt

          */
         showIcons?: boolean;
         /**
-         * Max suggestions to show in suggestions.
-Defaults to 12.
+         * Enable or disable the suggest status bar.
          */
-        maxVisibleSuggestions?: number;
+        showStatusBar?: boolean;
+        /**
+         * Show details inline with the label.
+Defaults to true.
+         */
+        showInlineDetails?: boolean;
         /**
          * Show method-suggestions.
          */